Michael S. Pepperman

 Print This Page

 Michael S. Pepperman is an accomplished attorney known for his tireless advocacy on behalf of his clients.
 He focuses his practice exclusively on the representation of management in all aspects of labor relations and employment law.
-Mr. Pepperman is the chair of his firm’s Labor Relations Practice Group.
+Mr. Pepperman is the chair of his firm’s Labor Relations & Employment Law Department.

 As a labor relations and employment lawyer, Mr. Pepperman provides advice and counsel to employers throughout the country in a wide range of businesses including manufacturers and fabricators, hospitality, retail, food services, transportation, death care and facilities management businesses among others as well as government entities and municipalities.
 He partners with clients to provide direction and step-by-step counsel in an effort to proactively address and manage employment and labor-related problems.